e-flux journal books

 Twisting the politics of representation around the representation of politics, these essays uncover a rich trove of information in the formal shifts and aberrant distortions of accelerated capitalism, of the art system as a vast mine of labor extraction and passionate commitment, of occupation and internship, of structural and literal violence, enchantment and fun, of hysterical, uncontrollable flight through the wreckage of postcolonial and modernist discourses and their unanticipated openings.

-With Introduction by Franco “Bifo” Berardi
+With an introduction by Franco “Bifo” Berardi

 Edited by Julieta Aranda, Brian Kuan Wood, Anton Vidokle